cheminfo/multiplet-analysis/README.md

 [![npm download][download-image]][download-url]

 The goal of this project is to be able to determine the multiplicity of a NMR signal as well as the coupling constants.
+It is based on a delta-function deconvolution developed by D. Jeannerat and G. Bodenhausen and [published](https://www.sciencedirect.com/science/article/abs/pii/S1090780799918451?via%3Dihub) in *J. Magn.
+Reson.* **1999**, 141(1), p133 doi:10.1006/jmre.1999.1845.

 The result of the analysis that is an object composed: